 Azure Databricks for Python developers

-This section provides a guide to developing notebooks and jobs in Azure Databricks using the Python language.
-The first subsection provides links to tutorials for common workflows and tasks.
-The second subsection provides links to APIs, libraries, and key tools.
+This section provides a guide to developing notebooks and jobs in Azure Databricks using the Python language, including tutorials for common workflows and tasks, and links to APIs, libraries, and tools.

 Tutorials